MG-IiSGM/autosnippy/README.md

 | `-V`                | VCF file(s) with custom variant annotations (lineage/resistance markers)  |
 | `-A`                | File with codon-level resistance annotations (requires SnpEff output)     |

+Additional parameters can be applied.
+These can be checked in the script help `autosnippy.py --help`

 ---

 ### 📄 Example of Optional Input Files